corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/serialization.md

 class itself, on any super-class of the class, on any interface implemented by the class or its super-classes, or on any interface extended by an interface implemented by the class or its super-classes.
 This is the preferred method.
 * Implement the `SerializationWhitelist` interface and specify a list of whitelisted classes.
-* It is also possible to whitelist types for serialization using the [java.util.ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism.
+  * Provide a subclass of this using the [java.util.ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism.
 The name of the class must appear in a text file on the classpath under the path:

       ```
       META-INF/services/net.corda.core.serialization.SerializationWhitelist
       ```

 The built-in default whitelist (see the `DefaultWhitelist` class) allows common JDK classes for convenience.
 You cannot edit the default whitelist.